UnityGameDesign-max/Amazon_clone/README.md

    - [CloudFunctions](CloudFunctions)

   ## Installation
-   Clone the repository for the Amazon clone
+- Clone the repository for the Amazon clone

    ### `git clone https://github.com/UnityGameDesign-max/Amazon_clone.git`

-  Change directory to the frontend folder
+- Change directory to the frontend folder

   ### `cd frontend`

+- Install all the dependencies that are required

+  ### `npm install reactstrap`

   To start the application